-SLE, and 149 with severe SLE.
+Data from the 397 patients identified in the EHR database who were also enrolled in an Optumparticipating health insurance plan from 2012 to 2015 were utilized in the SLE cost analysis (Figure 1).
+Baseline characteristics of patients in the cost analysis were similar to those of patients in the health care utilization analysis (Table 1).
+Using the SLE severity algorithm(9), 256 patients were categorized as having mild SLE, 106 had moderate SLE, and 149 had severe SLE.
 SLE severity categorization was performed each year throughout the study period.
-Because SLE severity varies over time, an individual patient may meet > 1 SLE severity category during the study period.
-Therefore, the number of patients per severity category represents the time-varying nature of SLE severity and indicates the number of patients who spent time in mild, moderate, and severe SLE states rather than the total number of patients included in the analysis.
+Because SLE severity varies over time, an individual patient may meet >1 SLE severity category during the study period.
+Therefore, the number of patients per severity category represents the timevarying nature of SLE severity and indicates the number of patients who spent time in mild, moderate, and severe SLE states rather than the total number of patients included in the analysis (see Supplementary Table 2A and 2B for patient population sizes per disease category by year and across entire study period).

-Healthcare cost analysis stratified by SLE disease severity: all-cause healthcare utilization in cost cohort.
-The annual proportion of patients with \geq 1 hospitalization or ED visit increased with disease severity (Table 3).
+All-cause health care utilization in cost cohort

+The annual proportion of patients with $\geq 1$ hospitalization or ED visit increased with disease severity (Table 3).
 The proportion of patients hospitalized annually was greater for those with severe SLE (36.9%) compared with moderate (17.9%) or mild SLE (16.8%).
-ED visits also increased with disease severity; 38.3% of patients with severe SLE, 31.1% with moderate SLE, and 28.5% with mild SLE had \geq 1 ED visit each year.
+ED visits also increased with disease severity; 38.3% of patients with severe SLE, 31.1% with moderate SLE, and 28.5% with mild SLE had $\geq 1$ ED visit each year.
 Patients prescribed biologics increased with SLE severity over the study period.
 Patients with mild, moderate, and severe SLE prescribed biologics were 2.0%, 3.8%, and 4.7%, respectively.